Legal cases with fixed pricing, standardized processes, and firm timelines

 One of the most notable aspects of RERA is the requirement of prior registration of a real estate project with the Real Estate Regulation Authority.

 Promoters are prohibited from advertising, marketing, booking or offering for sale any plot or apartment before the registration.
-No registration is required for projects where the proposed area of land is below five hundred square meters or the number of apartments is below 8.
+No registration is required for projects where the proposed area of land is below five hundred square metres or the number of apartments is below 8.

 The RERA requires the promoter to furnish a wide range of information to the authorities, including details of the enterprise, previous projects, authenticated copies of necessary approvals, etc. This will significantly bridge the information asymmetry and bring about more transparency and confidence in the sector.

 The approvals would ideally be granted within 30 days of applying.
 Promoters are also made subject to certain professional and ethical duties under the RERA.
-He is prohibited from accepting more than 10% of the cost of the apartment as an advance and required to make full disclosure.
+He is prohibited from accepting more than 10% of the cost of the apartment as an advance and are required to make full disclosure.

 Any alteration to the plans or specifications of the buildings cannot be made without the written consent of at least two-thirds of the buyers.
-Any changes to a building, which is agreed to be bought, cannot be made without the consent of the buyer.
+Any changes to a building - which is agreed to be bought - cannot be made without the consent of the buyer.

 Accountability of Agents

 The RERA also imposes a number of obligations on real estate agents.
-Real estate agents are people who negotiate a real estate transaction on someone’s behalf and charge a commission for the same.
+Real estate agents are people who negotiate a real estate transaction on someone’s behalf and will charge a commission for the same.
 Real estate agents must necessarily register themselves with the Authority before facilitating any real estate transaction.

 The real estate agents cannot facilitate a transaction in a project which is not registered and must maintain books of records, etc. He is also prohibited from indulging in any unfair trade practice.
-Real estate agents have often capitalized on the lack of information available to the consumers and exploited them.
+Real estate agents have often capitalised on the lack of information available to the consumers and exploited them.
 However, the RERA seeks to regulate their conduct and make them more accountable.
 The promoters and agents are also liable to penalties in cases of non-compliance.

-The Real Estate Regulatory Authorities are authorities under the RERA established by State governments, even two or more State governments may establish a single authority.
+The Real Estate Regulatory Authorities are authorities under the RERA, established by State governments.
+Even two or more State governments may establish a single authority.
 Their purpose of the Authority is to “facilitate the growth and promotion of a healthy, transparent, efficient and competitive real estate sector” and can make appropriate recommendations to the Government in this regard.